If you’re into white sand beaches and beautiful blue seas, you’ve got to visit Kynance Cove Beach while you’re in Cornwall!

 Can you swim at Kynance Cove?

 Yes, people do swim at Kynance Cove.
-However, it isn’t the safest place to swim.
+However, it isn’t the safest place.

 There is no lifeguard at the beach, and the tide can go in quickly.
 Plus, there is always a risk of riptides.